 3. Iceland

-Even though travelling in Iceland is not cheap, it is the best place for a first solo trip and a fun girls trip destination.
+Even though travelling in Iceland is not cheap, it is the best place for a first solo trip and a fun girls’ trip destination.

-If you want to see a landscape that looks like the planet Mars, tour inside a volcano and experience all four seasons in the same day, then choose Iceland as your next solo travel destination!
+If you want to see a landscape that looks like the planet Mars, tour inside a volcano and experience all four seasons on the same day, then choose Iceland as your next solo travel destination!

 4. Australia